The category of matroids: The greedy algorithm

 \begin{theorem} Let $\I$ be a nontrivial and downward closed collection of subsets of a finite set $E$.
 Then $\I$ is the collection of independent sets of a matroid on $E$ if and only if the greedy algorithm for $(\I,w)$ solves the optimization problem for $(\I,w)$ for all possible weight functions $w \colon E\to\mathbb{R}$ (generalized to $w \colon 2^E\to\mathbb{R}$ as in Definition \ref{optimization}). \end{theorem} \begin{proof} See~\cite[Theorem 1.8.5]{oxley:matroids}.

 \end{proof}

 Crucially, this theorem is equivalent to the following statement: ``The greedy algorithm solves the optimization problem if and only if all maximal independent sets have the same cardinality''.
-It is easy to show that the latter condition is equivalent to the independence augmentation axiom of Definition~\ref{def:matroid}.
+It is easy to show that the latter condition is equivalent to the independence augmentation axiom of Definition~\ref{def:matroid} when the other two axioms are given.

 We observe that this theorem induces an elegant categorical characterization of matroids.
 Write \cat{Vect^b_k} for the category of vector spaces over $k$ with a chosen basis $b$ and linear transformations between them.